galmail/Dingo-Mobile-Web-App/README.md

 Deployment Steps
 =================

-1. Make sure all config file is set to "production" and the app version is correct.
+1. Update the app version in config.xml and change index.html to run in "production".
+Then run:

+gulp

 2. Generate Private Key: